-6. The Course Director (or members of the Course Team designed by the Course Director) has a duty to inform current or subsequent clinical placement supervisors of any fitness to practise hearings, and their outcome, to which a graduate may be referred.
-In the event that the Course Director or his/her designate are informing a supervisor of the outcome of formal or informal fitness to practise procedures which has resulted in the graduate's continuation in clinical training this information should be conveyed in a manner that supports the graduate in achieving and maintaining the appropriate standard of practise in a supportive, clear and goal-directed manner.
+6. The Course Director (or members of the Course Team designed by the Course Director) has a duty to inform current or where appropriate subsequent clinical placement supervisors of any fitness to practice hearings, and their outcome, to which a graduate may be referred.
+In the event that the Course Director or his/her designate are informing a supervisor of the outcome of formal or informal fitness to practice procedures which has resulted in the graduate's continuation in clinical training this information should be conveyed in a manner that supports the graduate in achieving and maintaining the appropriate standard of practice in a supportive, clear and goal-directed manner.

-Fitness to Practise Causes of Concern
+Fitness to Practice Causes of Concern